-A basic push mower that is reasonably lightweight and easy to handle.
-Doesn't require oil changes like similar models by other brands.
-Clipping bag catches a lot of cut grass before needing to be emptied.
-One of the most affordable mowers by Toro.
+A basic push mower that is reasonably lightweight, it is easy to handle and doesn't require oil changes like similar models by other brands.

-Delivers a 30-inch cut path and is powered by a 223 cc OHV engine, so it's suitable for mowing large yards.
-Self-propelled system adjusts to your pace.
-We love the blade-stop feature that allows you to stop the blade without turning off the engine.
-Does a good job mulching.
+This lawn mower delivers a 30-inch cut path and is powered by a 223 cc OHV engine, so it's suitable for mowing large yards.
+The self-propelled system also adjusts to your pace.

-Bolts that hold the blade and engine in place occasionally come loose and need tightening.
 Some owners gripe about the small gas tank requiring frequent refills.
-Pricey for a walk-behind model.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Keeping your lawn neat and trim all starts with having the right tools and equipment — and finding the right lawn mower is usually the first step to creating the manicured yard of your dreams.
 When it comes to trusted mower brands, it’s hard to top Toro, a company with an excellent reputation in the field for over a hundred years.

 Whether you’re looking for a push-behind mower or a riding mower, Toro offers a wide range, so choosing the best option for your landscape can be challenging.
 In addition to settling on the best type of mower for your yard, you must consider details such as fuel type, engine horsepower, drive type, cutting width and other features.